-- Go to the page where you want to create page-specific navigation.
-Hover your cursor over the existing navigation item and right-click.
+Go to the page where you want to create page-specific navigation and follow the steps from this tutorial.

 Create a local navigation item

-Here’s how to create a new language-specific navigation item:
+Assuming you’ve already created the page itself, here’s how to create a new language-specific navigation item for it:

-3. To add a new language-specific page to the navigation, click the round + button:
+3. To add a new language-specific page to the navigation, click the round Plus (+) button.

-Repeat these steps for your other pages in this language.
+Repeat these steps for your other pages in this language and publish your site.